0777 299 904 trade@aycascommodities.com Rosedale, Sam Nujoma St, Harare

 Maize — GMO and Non-GMO.
 White and yellow.

-Maize is the workhorse of the Zimbabwean grain import book.
-Our buyers split broadly into two lanes: white maize for human consumption (roller-meal and super-refined mealie-meal) and yellow maize for the stockfeed industry.
-We source GMO and Non-GMO where required — Non-GMO typically from Zambia and Malawi; GMO commonly from South Africa under SAFEX-referenced pricing.
+Maize is the workhorse of the AYCAS grain book.
+Buyers split broadly into two lanes: white maize for human consumption (roller-meal and super-refined mealie-meal) and yellow maize for the stockfeed industry.
+Non-GMO white maize is sourced directly from Zimbabwean commercial growers — our first-call origin where the crop allows.
+Regional supply fills the gap: Non-GMO from Zambia and Malawi; GMO from South Africa under SAFEX-referenced pricing.

 Zimbabwe's importation rules distinguish clearly between GMO and Non-GMO maize for human consumption — certification at origin and cargo segregation through the supply chain are non-negotiable.
-AYCAS runs separate documentation trails and segregated transport for each class.
+AYCAS runs separate documentation trails and segregated transport for each class, whether the cargo originates locally or across the border.

 Harvested golden maize kernels spilled on hessian sack fabric